 Kokanee, introduced in 1993, have been caught up to 20 inches and are abundant.
 Atlantic Salmon also can be caught using a variety of techniques.

 There are many effective techniques for catching lake fish, and some methods are described below.
 Fly fishing is very effective, as described in the article How to Fly Fish at East Lake.
-For recommendations on what techniques have been most effective in the days preceding your stay at the lake, please ask our knowledgeable staff at the Store and Tackle Shop.
+For recommendations on what techniques have been working recently look to our friends at Fly and Field in Bend.

 History of Fishing At East Lake Resort